scrapy/scrapy/docs/topics/spider-middleware.rst

    these messages for each new domain filtered.
 So, for example, if another request for ``www.othersite.com`` is filtered, no log message will be printed.
-But if a request for ``someothersite.com`` is filtered, a message will be printed (but only for the first request filtred).
+But if a request for ``someothersite.com`` is filtered, a message will be printed (but only for the first request filtered).

    If the spider doesn't define an :attr:`~scrapy.spider.BaseSpider.allowed_domains` attribute, or the